Space Ranger4.1 (latest), printed on 09/22/2020

-In both of the projection views, dragging the mouse over the display area repositions the projection, and the mouse wheel or track pad can be used to smoothly zoom in and out.
+In t-SNE and UMAP views, dragging the mouse over the display area repositions the projection, and the mouse wheel or track pad can be used to smoothly zoom in and out.
 The cluster label associated with a spot is shown when you hover your mouse over that spot in the image.

 The Feature Plot view allows you to visualize the expression levels of one or two genes for each spot.
 This view makes it easy to threshold sets of spots based on the level of expression of one or two genes.
 Features, in this case genes, can be entered in the text box at the top of the Y axis or on the right side of the X axis.
 These selectors also contain a control to switch the scale of the axis between linear and log scale.

 There are many scripts and third-party tools that can be used to generate different projections of the data including but not limited to the following: